lobhtml/retro-docs/posts/pcsx2.md

 ![Grand Theft Auto III PCSX2 Screenshot](../img/gta3-4.png)
 *PCSX2 screenshot*

 I encountered a problem where the audio lagged very noticeably as the game loaded.
 I fixed the issue by setting the graphics API to Direct3D 11.
 By default, the graphics API is set to automatic.
-I can only assume that the emulator was opting for a graphics renderer that put too much strain on my PC and Direct3D 11 works on my machine.
+I can only assume that the emulator was opting for a graphics renderer that put too much strain on my PC.
 If you encounter any lag this might be worth checking.

 ---